Anti-social behaviour: Prognosis

-The prognosis of having anti-social behaviour is not very favourable due to its high stability throughout children development.
+The prognosis of having anti-social behaviour long-term is not very favourable due to its high consistency throughout child development.
 Studies have shown that children who are aggressive and have conduct problems are more likely to have anti-social behaviour in adolescence.
-Early intervention of anti-social behaviour is relatively more effective since the anti-social pattern lasts for a shorter period of time.
+Early intervention of anti-social behaviour is relatively more effective, since the anti-social pattern lasts for a shorter period of time.
 Moreover, since younger children would have smaller social networks and less social activities, fewer contexts need to be considered for the intervention and treatment.
 For adolescents, studies have shown that the influence of treatments becomes less effective.

-The prognosis seems to not be influenced by the duration of intervention, however; a long-term follow-up is necessary to confirm that the intervention or treatment is effective.
+The prognosis is unrelated to the duration of treatment.
+Long-term follow-up is also necessary to confirm that the intervention or treatment is effective.

 Individuals who exhibit anti-social behaviour are more likely to use drugs and abuse alcohol.
-This could make the prognosis worse since he or she would less likely be involved in social activities and would become more isolated.
+This could make the prognosis worse since they may become less involved in social activities, and would therefore become more isolated.